nxp-mcuxpresso/mcux-sdk-middleware-edgefast-bluetooth/docs/HWRGEFBTPALUG/topics/hardware_rework_1040evkb_mur.md

     -   Solder R93 and R96
 2. PCM interface rework
     -   Solder R70 and R79; remove R76 and R86; Connect J80.
+3. Wake pin rework
+    -   When using 2LL M.2 module, remove R456 and R457 to avoid the module has an impact on boot configuration.

 **Note:** Make sure to disconnect J80 when debugging.
 Otherwise, the debugger downloading fails.